DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 Our goal is to give companies that have decided to integrate AI into their processes practical guidance so they can do it effectively and realize tangible value.

-To see how these findings fit into the broader picture of change, and which system-level mechanisms amplify or weaken AI's effect, move on to the fourth part of the study.
+To see how these findings fit into the broader picture of change - and which systemic mechanisms amplify or weaken AI's effect - move on to the fourth part of the study.

 It shows why AI creates value only when the work system itself changes, and what organizations need to redesign to achieve sustainable results.